illuminism/platform/README.md

 - windows

     - If you **do not** have NodeJS I highly recommend installing [http://scoop.sh/](http://scoop.sh/)
+        - Install Scoop
+            - Open powershell as admin and run:
+                - `iex (new-object net.webclient).downloadstring('https://get.scoop.sh')`
+                    - Note: if you get an error you might need to change the execution policy (i.e. enable Powershell) with `Set-ExecutionPolicy RemoteSigned -scope CurrentUser`
+                - close and re-open powershell
     - Install Yarn:
         - with scoop
             - `scoop install yarn`